HeatPackBandits Logo

 Server Wipe Schedule

 RedPine wipes approximately every two months.
-Each wipe resets the economy, AI, and base claims so both new and returning survivors begin on even ground.
+Each wipe resets the economy and base claims so both new and returning survivors begin on even ground.

 Tip: Watch our Discord for wipe announcements and event tie-ins.

-Every weekend, the walls of Chernarus stop being safe.
-Raid Weekend is a fifty-six hour window where base parts can be damaged and defenses can be breached.
+Four days a week, the walls of Chernarus stop being safe.
+During a raid window, base parts can be damaged and defenses can be breached.

 Community and Events